Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Sekiko," ranked by the total number of "Good!" votes.

-汐 means "tide, ebb and flow."
+汐 means "evening tide, tidal flow."

-Boy - For usage with "子" for boys and "女" for girls.
+Boy - A Male Child; when "子" refers to boys and "女" to girls.

-Respectful Address - A respectful address for teachers, masters, and people of knowledge and status.
+Master - A respectful title for teachers, scholars, or people of status.

 Thinker - A person knowledgeable in scholarship and philosophy, as well as their writings and thoughts.